t2civ/astropolis_sdk/public/data/tables/README_AI_CHATS.md

 ****

+_Only checked Ceres layers and values here are pretty bad.
+Wiki has crust at 40 km.
+Radius is 469.7, so core can't go to 500.
+Core existence is speculative and could be from 85-360 km, if it exists at all.
+Going with 100 km for the sim._

 Here is a table showing the estimated abundances of metal categories in different solar system bodies, including dwarf planets and large asteroids:

 | Solar System Body | Layer/Region | Depth (km) | Iron (wt%) | Aluminum (wt%) | Industrial Metals (wt%) | Precious Metals (wt%) | Uranium (wt%) | Thorium (wt%) | Rare Earths (wt%) |